hamediut/True2Dto3Drecon/README.md

  ![](Fig1_Workflow.jpg)

  ## Usage
+ ### Representative elementary size (RES) analysis
- Before training your model for 2D-to-3D reconstructions,representative image size should be determined.
+ Before training your model for 2D-to-3D reconstructions, representative image size should be determined.
 If you have a 3D ground-truth volume of your sample, run:
 ```
 python REV.py --image_dir 'full path to your 3D binary image' \
 --imag_sizes 400, 350, 256, 128, 64 \
 --n_rnd_samples 50 --output_dir 'path to save the output'

-# this will calculate average $S_2$ and $F_2$ in three dimensions and save them as a dictionary `*.pkl` file in the
+# this will calculate average $S_2$ and $F_2$ in three dimensions \
+and save them as a dictionary `*.pkl` file in the
 ```
+### Training your own model
  For training the model using your 2D images. you need three (for anisotropic microstructure) 2D binary images (with value 1 showing your phase of interest).
 To train your own model run:
  ```
  python train.py --dir_img_1 Data\BSE_images\X_R3_binary.tif \